manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 18 (3.5) - Prototyping.md

 3. Wizard of Oz
 4. Wireframe
 5. Physical
-6. Functional
+6. Functional - Working idea.
 7. Live

+### Fidelity

+Fildelity - Completeness/Maturity of prototype.
+Far from being complete.
+Correlated to representation.

+### Evaluation

 Prototype evaluation from early to late:

-1. Function
+1. Function - Low fidelity - what button to press ?
+Can it do what it is meant to do?
-2. Interface
+2. Interface -  Readability
-3. Performance
+3. Performance - Higher fidelity - working output

+### Scope
 Prototype scope from early to late:

 1. Horizontal prototype - covers the design as a whole but in a more shallow way
+	- Entire FB website
 2. Vertical prototype - great detail on a small portion of the interaction
+	- Status posting screen

 Summary of concepts: